Leasing Land in Myanmar

 Land Use Rights under the Myanmar Investment Law

-Foreign investors can apply for a Land-Rights Authorization under the Myanmar Investment Law of 2016 to sign long-term leases with private landowners or government bodies.
-To qualify, they must first obtain a:
+Foreign investors wishing to lease land for long-term projects can apply for a Land-Rights Authorization under the Myanmar Investment Law of 2016.
+To do so, they must first obtain a:

 • Endorsement

-from the MIC.
-The authorisation allows leases up to 50 years, with two possible 10-year extensions.
-The MIC may approve longer terms to encourage development in slower growth areas.
+The MIC allows land leases of up to 50 years, with two possible 10-year extensions.
+In certain cases, the MIC may approve longer leases to encourage development in slower-growth areas.

 Application Process for Permit:

-1. Submit Proposal: Begin by submitting the proposal for the investment permit.
+1. Submit Proposal: The investor submits a proposal for the investment permit.

-• If the proposal is deemed incomplete, a rejection will be issued within 15 working days.
+2. Proposal Review: The MIC will review the proposal and decide within 60 days.
+If the proposal is incomplete, a rejection notice will be issued within 15 working days.

 Application Process for Endorsement:

-1. Submit Endorsement Application: Begin by submitting the application for an MIC endorsement.
+1. Submit Endorsement Application: The investor applies for an MIC endorsement.

-1. Issuance of Endorsement: If the application is approved, the MIC endorsement will be issued within 10 working days.
+3. Issuance of Endorsement: If approved, the MIC issues the endorsement within 10 working days.

-2. Rejection Notice: If the application is rejected, a notice with the explanation of grounds of rejection will be sent within 5 working days of the decision.
+4. Rejection Notice: If rejected, a notice with the reasons will be sent within 5 working days.

 Land-Rights Authorisation Application Process

-The Land-Rights Authorisation is a distinct process, even if applied for with the Endorsement or Permit.
+A Land-Rights Authorisation is a separate process, even if applied for with a Permit or Endorsement.

-2. Indicate if the land use will significantly alter the property's topography or elevation.
+3. Whether the land use will alter the property’s topography.

-3. Submit a draft lease agreement and specify the requested land-rights authorisation duration.
+4. A draft lease agreement and the requested lease duration.

 Review Process: